ALEUT/idea-find-in-files-ignoring-whitespaces-plugin/README.md

-# IntelliJ IDEA Legacy Find in Files Logic Plugin
+# Find in Files Ignoring Whitespaces Plugin for IntelliJ IDEA

 <!-- Plugin description -->
-<p>This plugin adds new action (Find in Files Using Legacy Logic) on top of context menu for selected text for editor and diff.</p>
+<p>This plugin adds new action (Find in Files Ignoring Whitespaces) on top of context menu for selected text for editor and diff.</p>
-<p>This logic was changed in <a href="https://youtrack.jetbrains.com/issue/IDEA-212529">this</a> task
-and for me personally the old one was more suitable to find code blocks because usually code block have different leading spaces.</p>
 <!-- Plugin description end -->